Please review the program eligibility requirements and application instructions prior to starting the graduate application process.

-The DNP dual-degree application deadline is July 15 for Fall enrollment.
-All required materials must be submitted by the deadline.
+The DNP dual-degree application priority deadline is is July 15 for Fall enrollment.
+Applications received after the deadline will be considered on a space available basis.

 Applicants who do not meet the academic performance requirement (minimum GPA of 3.0 on a 4.0 scale) may be required to submit official scores:

 The test date must be within five calendar years prior to the term of intended enrollment.
 To have official scores submitted to St. Catherine University, use the institution code of 6105 (GRE), DPC (GMAT) or 1315 (MAT).

 The test score requirement is waived for applicants who have a cumulative undergraduate GPA of 3.0 or above, or who have completed a graduate degree with a minimum GPA of 3.0.